-Holding the title as the tallest eco-friendly hotel in Kuala Lumpur at 275 metres (902 feet), The Element has a total of 252 spacious rooms.
-With a Green Building Index certification and a stone’s throw from the city centre, the hotel uses environmentally friendly ways to create luxury and comfort.
-The interior has a modern design with marble bathrooms while its facilities include an on-site restaurant, swimming pool and fitness centre.
-Anyone looking for comfort in the heart of Kuala Lumpur but is conscious of the environment should consider The Element.
+Holding the title as the tallest eco-friendly hotel in Kuala Lumpur, the Element is 275m (902ft) high and has a total of 252 spacious rooms.
+With a Green Building Index certification, the hotel offers luxury and comfort alongside its environmental efforts.
+These include harvesting rainwater, and using energy-efficient lighting and an indoor air-quality monitor.
+The interior has a modern design with marble bathrooms, while its facilities include an on-site restaurant, swimming pool and fitness centre.
+It’s just a stone’s throw from the city centre, too.

-The small, family-run eco-friendly hotel near the River Lembing – Sungai Lembing in Malay – in Pahang overlooks a forest reserve and guarantees exclusivity and privacy.
-Accommodation ranges from the small, concrete air-conditioned capsules with shared bathrooms to a large cottage with either two single beds or a queen bed.
-Reservations are made by contacting the resort directly either through their Facebook page or their email and telephone number from the website.
-Time Capsule comes highly recommended for anyone who wants to escape the world in a natural paradise for a few days.
+This small, family-run eco-friendly hotel near the River Lembing – Sungai Lembing in Malay – in Pahang overlooks a forest reserve and guarantees exclusivity and privacy.
+Accommodation ranges from the small, concrete air-conditioned capsules with shared bathrooms to a large cottage with either two singles or a queen bed.

 Nina Zietman contributed additional reporting to this article.